 Vendor Protest and Dispute Resolution

 In the event a vendor wishes to contest a contract awarded under the provisions of the Texas Education Code, Subchapter B, Section 44.031– 44.044, or the Texas Government Code, Section 2269, the protests must be in writing and received in the Director of Contracts & Purchasing Services office within ten (10) working days after such aggrieved person knows, or should have known, of the occurrence of the action which is protested.

-In the event of a timely protest or appeal, the College shall not proceed further with the solicitation or with the award of the contract unless the Director of Contracts & Purchasing Services - after consultation with the using department - makes a written determination that the award or contract without delay is necessary to protect substantial interests of the San Jacinto Community College District.
+In the event of a timely protest or appeal, the College may elect to postpone making an award of the contract unless the Director of Contracts & Purchasing Services – after consultation with the using department – determines the award or contract without delay is necessary to protect the interests of the San Jacinto Community College District.